 - 1. Remove the cap from the master cylinder. - 2.
-Starting at the right rear wheel caliper attach a clear hose to the bleeder with the other end in a clear container. - 3.
+Starting at the right rear wheel cylinder or caliper attach a clear hose to the bleeder with the other end in a clear container. - 3.
 Open the bleeder and observe the fluid flow.
 It may take a couple of minutes for the fluid to flow with a new system.
-Once the fluid begins to flow let it drip until you do not see any air bubbles. - 4.
-Move to the left rear wheel, repeat step 3.
-Repeat steps 2 thru 4 once more. - 5.
-Install the lid on the master cylinder. - 6.
-Pump the brake pedal until you achieve a firm pedal. - 7.
-Remove lid on master cylinder & check fluid level - 8.
-Repeat steps 2 thru 6 to insure all air has been removed.
+Once the fluid begins to flow let it drip until you do not see any air. - 4.
+Move to the left rear wheel, repeat step 3. - 5.
+Move to the right front wheel, repeat step 3. - 6.
+Move to the left front wheel, repeat step 3. - 7.
+Repeat steps 2 through 6 once more. - 8.
+Install the lid on the master cylinder. - 9.
+Pump the brake pedal until you achieve a firm pedal. - 10.
+Remove lid on master cylinder & check fluid level

+Repeat steps 2 thru 6 to ensure all air has been removed

 Once you feel you have successfully removed all air from your brake system check all fittings and lines for leaks and verify all fasteners are tight.
-Install your wheels and spin them to insure they still spin freely making sure the caliper doesn't interfere with the wheel and your brakes are not dragging or locked up.
+Install your wheels and spin them to insure they still spin freely, making sure the caliper doesn't interfere with the wheel and your brakes are not dragging or locked up.